-Based on the EPA's assessment of monitoring information provided by Uisce Éireann and the enforcement activities carried out by the EPA, this report identifies urban areas with the most important environmental issues that must be addressed.
-None of the Wastewater Treatment Plants in County Sligo (and within the area to which the Plan relates) are currently listed as a priority area.
+Based on the EPA's assessment of monitoring information provided by Irish Water and the enforcement activities carried out by the EPA, this report identifies urban areas with the most important environmental issues that must be addressed.
+There is currently one Wastewater Treatment Plant (WWTP) in County Sligo (and within the area to which the Plan relates) located in Ballymote, listed as a priority area, where improvements are required to resolve urgent environmental issues.